jennymar/cse15l-lab-reports/week-3-lab-report.md

 written_2/travel_guides/berlitz1/HandRHawaii.txt:        top French restaurant (La Mer), and the serene House Without A Key written_2/travel_guides/berlitz2/Cuba-WhereToGo.txt:The city’s most famous son, a general from the Ten Years’ War, was born in 1841 at the Casa Natal de Ignacio Agramonte, a handsome, early 19th-century mansion in the city center on Plaza de los Trabajadores.
 The patriot is remembered through personal effects; he met his death in battle in 1873.
 Visit La Merced church opposite to see peeling frescoes and the venerated objects stored in the crypt.
 ```
 By utilizing `-r`, we simply just state the directory we want to be searched and do not need the `/*/*...` additions to the end of the directory name.
 Bash recursively searches every subdirectory within written_2 to find the phrase "La Mer".
+The output shows 2 files that contain "La Mer", HandRHawaii.txt and Cuba-WhereToGo.txt.

 Example 2: